 Roger Corman began his career as a reader and producer’s assistant at Fox.
 Back in 1972 he told interviewer William Johnson that he chose material for his own films by looking for ‘a sense of excitement within the story, plus a theme of some importance.’
 He also went on to say that he was never really satisfied with his work in the sci-fi field.
 Be that as it may, Corman’s satisfyingly constructed fantasies field more imaginative ideas than does his competition, whether other independent outfits or the major studios.
 Corman always voiced pride for his 1960s color films but for a while lost interest in his ’50s output, especially the A.I.P. and AA pictures for which he retained little profit participation.
 Of course, with his Hollywood canonization in the last twenty years, the genial producer-director has been more willing to discuss details of all of his film work.

-Scream Factory’s Blu-ray of Attack of the Crab Monsters is a happy surprise.
-The disc is being offered only through the Shout! website.
+The new Blu-ray of Attack of the Crab Monsters is a happy surprise.
 We were grateful for the 2010 DVD, but despite being in widescreen it was not anything to write home about.
 It seemed to be a transfer from an English print, as it carries an ‘Associated British Pathe’ distributor logo.

 The new transfer is great.
 The box text says ‘from a fine grain print’ but the contrast and detail in the final encoding looks as if they meant to say a fine grain printing element, which is basic lab talk for a genuine pre-print transfer source.
 The quality is far better than anything I’ve seen.
 Transferred at 1:85, it is stable and sharp and displays good contrast.
 It shows Floyd Crosby’s talent for exposing a negative ‘just so.’
 In 16mm TV prints with clogged dark areas, it was difficult to read facial expressions under the California sun.
 Here we see deeper into the shadows, even in day-for night scenes.